WhitLib/NYC_Licensed_Dogs_Analysis/README.md

 Summary:

 Decision Tree:
-  - Avreage Accuracy: 27%
+  - Average Accuracy: 27%
   - Average Precision: 28%
   - Average Recall: 27%

 Random Forest:
-  - Avreage Accuracy: 33%
+  - Average Accuracy: 33%
   - Average Precision: 29%
   - Average Recall: 33%

 Easy Ensemble:
-  - Avreage Accuracy: 26%
+  - Average Accuracy: 26%
   - Average Precision: 29%
   - Average Recall: 25%

 Gradient Boosted Tree:
-  - Avreage Accuracy: 34%
+  - Average Accuracy: 34%
   - Average Precision: 30%
   - Average Recall: 34%

 SVM:
-  - Avreage Accuracy: 35%
+  - Average Accuracy: 35%
   - Average Precision: 12%
   - Average Recall: 35%

 This analysis shows that there is very little correlation between dog name, dog breed, dog age, registration date, and borough.
 Since the top five most popular dog names and dog breeds were very similar across all boroughs, the analysis might be improved by removing these data points.

 ## 5 Recommendations & Further Research

+Future analysis include analyzing the dataset to see if there is an increase in dog registration over more current years.
+A larger year span might give us more insight to see if there is a correlation between dog name, breed, age, registration date, owner income, and borough.